 Tropical Cyclone Fani made landfall in Odisha, northeastern India on 3 May 2019.

-In April 2019 a rare image of two tropical cyclones on the same longitude was captured on Meteosat imagery.
+Rare image of two tropical cyclones on the same longitude captured in April 2019.

 Microwave warm core of Tropical Cyclone Mekunu